p≡p for Outlook Advanced Settings¶

-Repeat Steps 3 to 5 for each key you want to import.
+Repeat Steps 5 to 8 for each key you want to import.
 Once finished, close the Keyring Manager and GPA.
-That’s it. p≡p will now use the imported keys.
+That’s it. p≡p will now use the imported keys when you start Outlook.

 p≡p for Outlook has three main locations where files are stored after installation.
 These locations are:

 C:\ProgramData\pEp : Currently, this location only stores the ‘system.db’ file.
 The system.db file is used by the engine and contains databases for localized phrases, trustword database, etc. This database does not change during program execution and is intended to be shared by all instances of the p≡p engine.